 Color Organ Triple Deluxe II is designed to run by 12V DC power supply.
 The circuit works pretty ok with 9V power, though.
-However 9V battery is not recommended as a power source because of the relatively high current draw (about 25mA at idol).
+However 9V battery is not recommended as a power source because of the relatively high current draw (about 25mA at idle).

 It's best to connect to a regulated 12V DC power supply.
 Be careful if you want to use a typical wall wart - they can output much higher voltage than they are rated - sometimes as high as 18V from a 12V one.
 Color Organ Triple Deluxe II can operate safely from up to about 15V power.
 (If you want to use non-regulated AC adaptor, try a 9V rated one - they typically produce around 13V).